Data-Epic/Favour_Adeboye/W3/README.md

 While you are preparing jollof rice in your kitchen you have a set of labeled jars.
 In Python, your computer's memory is like a kitchen counter with many jars.
 Each jar represents a memory location, a place where you can store something.
 The labels on these jars are like variable names in Python.
 Each variable is a label that you can attach to a jar to easily identify what's stored inside.
 A variable is a container for storing data values, it is created the moment you assign a data value to it.

+Now, let's say you need to store sugar, flour, and salt.
+You would have jars labeled "sugar," "flour," and "salt."
+Similarly, in Python, you create variables like sugar, flour, and salt to store different types of data.

     x = 4    # x and y are variables and '=' is the assigner y = 'John'
     print (x)